 Wrapping up conductor fabrication

-Butt welding of two TF conductor jackets at Nippon Steel Engineering in Kyushu, Japan.
+Butt welding of two toroidal field conductor jackets at Nippon Steel Engineering in Kyushu, Japan.
 (Photo: Peter Ginter)

 This week, representatives from the ITER Organization and the six Domestic Agencies engaged in the production of ITER's magnets gathered together at the ITER Headquarters in Cadarache to assess the status of the magnet conductor production.

-, which equals 165 tons of superconducting wire.
+, which equals 165 tonnes of superconducting wire.
 All Domestic Agencies have successfully qualified their domestic suppliers and started to register the manufactured strands into the Conductor Database

-The panel this week also reviewed the latest test results of a conductor sample for the Central Solenoid (CS) which recently showed some unexpected behaviour.
+The panel this week also reviewed the latest test results of a conductor sample for the central solenoid, which recently showed some unexpected behaviour.
 Required to withstand 60,000 current pulses during plasma operation, the conductor test performed in November 2010 at the SULTAN facility in Switzerland revealed unacceptable degradation

 after only 6,000 pulses.